 The Company also makes share-based payments to Directors, consultants and/or service providers from time to time, not under any specific plan.

-The expense recognised in the statement of comprehensive income in relation to share-based payments is \$61,370 (31 December 2018: \$50,630), relating to performance rights and options.
+The expense recognised in the Statement of Profit or Loss and Other Comprehensive Income in relation to share-based payments is \$58,679 (31 December 2019: \$61,370), relating to performance rights and options.